tygronaut/tygron-ai-suite/README.md

 [Download](https://www.python.org/downloads/) and Install Python 3.11 or higher.

 ## Anaconda
-[Download](https://www.anaconda.com/download/) anaconda and install it to access conda and the anaconda-navigator.
+[Download](https://www.anaconda.com/download/) Anaconda and install it to access conda and the anaconda-navigator.

 ## Conda